Hackley, Louisiana: Etymology

-It is speculated that the name of the community is derived from the surname of Charles Hackley a timber baron that owned over 200,000 acres of land in Louisiana.
+It is speculated that the name of the community is derived from the surname of Charles Hackley a timber baron who owned over 200,000 acres of land in Louisiana.

 Old railroad

 Between 1892 and 1922 there was a 26.5 mi railroad built by the Brooks-Scanlon Lumber Company that ran from Kentwood, Louisiana and terminated at Hackley.
 The railroad was leased and operated by the Kentwood and Eastern Railway.